Introducing Invent Ed

 I hold the Carlson endowed chair in the humanities, which acknowledges and supports a senior faculty member whose scholarly collaborations, research accomplishments, and publications exemplify innovation and entrepreneurial leadership and whose research is building important new fields of humanistic inquiry.

-Academic Thought Leader
+Vice President and Academic Thought Leader

-I serve on Rice University’s senior leadership as Vice President for Global and am responsible for expanding the university's global impact through the development of new international campuses, academic programs, partnerships, and research collaborations.
+I serve on Rice University’s senior leadership as Vice President for Global Strategy and am responsible for expanding the university's global impact through the development of new international campuses, academic programs, partnerships, and research collaborations.
 My administrative leadership focuses on educational innovation, strategic growth, and institutional transformation, all with a focus on global impact.

 Explore my books